SoK: Security Below the OS -- A Security Analysis of UEFI: Background

-\textbf{EFI System Partition (ESP):} The ESP is a critical component of the UEFI firmware architecture.
-Its primary purpose is to hold the bootloader and related files necessary for the computer to start up.
-The ESP is a dedicated partition on a storage device (typically a hard drive or solid state-device, SSD) that stores essential boot-related files and is created during the installation of the operating system, The installer typically creates a small dedicated partition at the beginning of the storage device.
-It formats this partition with the FAT32 file system and then assigns the EFI System Partition label to it.
-Once the ESP is created, the installer copies the necessary bootloader and related files to the ESP.
-The installer often configures the UEFI bootloader to point to the location of the operating system files on the storage device.
-This configuration information is stored in the boot configuration data (BCD) within the ESP~\cite{matrosov2019rootkits}.
-On machines with multiple operating systems, each OS typically has its own bootloader stored in the ESP.
-The UEFI firmware can then present a boot menu to provide the user with the choice of which OS to start.
+The ESP is a crucial component of the UEFI firmware architecture.
+Its primary purpose is to hold the bootloader and related files necessary for the computer to boot.
+The ESP is a dedicated partition on a storage device, typically a hard drive or solid-state device (SSD), that stores essential boot-related files and is created during the installation of the operating system.
+The installer typically creates a small, dedicated partition at the beginning of the storage device.
+It formats this partition with the FAT32 file system and assigns the EFI System Partition label to it.
+Once the ESP is created, the installer copies the necessary bootloader and related files to it.
+The installer often configures the UEFI bootloader to point to the location of the OS files on the storage device.
+This configuration is stored in the boot configuration data (BCD) within the ESP~\cite{matrosov2019rootkits}.
+On machines with multiple operating systems, each OS typically stores its bootloader in the ESP.
+The UEFI firmware then presents a boot menu, allowing the user to choose which OS to start.

 If Secure Boot is enabled, the installer may also generate and install Secure Boot keys and certificates.
-These keys are used to verify the authenticity of the bootloader and other critical components during the boot process~\cite{RelWorkhagl2021secureboot}.
+These keys verify the authenticity of the bootloader and other crucial components during the boot process~\cite{RelWorkhagl2021secureboot}.